Wrangling and Cleaning AQS Sensor Data

 hourly sensor measurements.

-Let’s begin with some quality checks, and clean the data where necessary.
+Let’s carry out some quality checks and clean the data where necessary.
 We focus on checks related to scope and quality of values:

 Check and correct the granularity of the data.